Bicycle law in California

 Bicycle law in California is the parts of the California Vehicle Code that set out the law for persons cycling in California, and a subset of bicycle law in the United States.
-In general, pretty much all the same rights and responsibilities that apply to car drivers apply to bicycle riders as well.
+In general, almost all the same rights and responsibilities that apply to car drivers apply to bicycle riders as well.

 General applicability of road rules

 CVC 21200 states that the rules of the road, set out in Division 11 of the California Vehicle Code, that do not specifically apply only to motor vehicles are applicable to cyclists.
 Police officers riding bicycles are exempt from the provisions when they are responding to an emergency call, engaged in rescue operations, or in immediate pursuit of a suspect.

 Locations of cycling

 On-road

 CVC 21650 sets the on-road position for all vehicles, including bicycles.

 21650(g) clarifies that bicycles are not prohibited from riding on sidewalks or crosswalks but does allow for local ordinance to prohibit such operation.

 It is not illegal for bicycles to ride on the sidewalk in a direction opposing the flow of traffic.
 However, doing so is quite dangerous.

 CVC 21650.1 clarifies that cyclists, unlike drivers of vehicles, are generally not prohibited from riding on the shoulder of the road.

 Cyclists are allowed but never required to ride on the shoulder.
 CVC 530 defines the "roadway" as "that portion of a highway improved, designed, or ordinarily used for vehicular travel".
-The on-road position of cyclists is narrowed by CVC 21202, which requires riding "as close as practicable to the right-hand curb or edge of the roadway" except in certain circumstances.
+The on-road position of cyclists is narrowed by CVC 21202, which requires riding "as close as practicable to the right-hand curb or edge of the roadway”.
+However, a list of situations clarifying the meaning of “as close as practicable to the right” and/or specifying where such positioning is not required dominates the text of this section, and effectively limits where it does apply to very rare situations where all of the following conditions apply (because if any one of these conditions does not apply, then the corresponding exception does apply):